 A Century of Red River Coats

-Navy wool coats with red piping and hoods, worn with red sashes, toques, and mittens, were once practically the winter uniform of Montreal children.
-Known as Red River coats or Capuchin coats, those who wore them can vividly recall the mix-ups in the school cloakroom and the smell of wet wool.
+Navy wool hooded coats with red piping, worn with red sashes, toques, and mittens, were once practically the winter uniform of Montreal children.
+Known as Red River coats or sometimes Capuchin coats, they evoke potent memories of mix-ups in the school cloakroom and the smell of wet wool.
+In fact, we know far more about them through such memories than through surviving coats.